mgoldgirsh/rl-robot-navigation/README.md

 1. DQN - Deep Q-Learning
     - This reinforcment algorithm was chosen to act as a baseline for how the robot would perform in this updated environment

+2. "point and shoot" algorithm
+	- This algorithm is used as a baseline to compare the results obtained by reinforcement learning methods with a simple goto goal algorithm.

-2. Imitation Learning
+3. Imitation Learning
+	- A combination between the "point and shoot" algorithm and DQN
+	- the replay buffer is trained with point and shoot and then trained with DQN
     - This reinforcement algorithm was chosen to see how the robot would perform when given expert (`ExpertPolicy`) provided data to train on and see the results of such as policy.

-3. TODO: add more?
+4. TODO: add more?

 ## Citations